octosteve/octosteve.github.io/source/2020-08-09-connection-pools-and-rabbitmq.html.markdown

 <a href="https://imgur.com/tPwPhop"><img src="https://i.imgur.com/tPwPhop.png" title="source: imgur.com" /></a>

-Let's create a publisher the publishes to a `what_should_we_do` exchange with a payload of "Pool Time!"
+Let's create a publisher that publishes to a `what_should_we_do` exchange with a payload of "Pool Time!"
 <script src="https://gist.github.com/StevenNunez/f19d7a058ae5350feb0e936383f8f584.js"></script>

 The `ExRabbitPool.RabbitMQ` module [delegates all of it's calls](https://github.com/esl/ex_rabbit_pool/blob/master/lib/clients/rabbitmq.ex) to the underlying